EnricoPicci/chat-code-angular/prompts.md

 ## Step 3: Create WikiCardComponent

 Create WikiCard component, which is a component that shows a single Wikipedia article as a card in the list.
 A Wikipedia article is an object described the the interface WikipediaSearchResult - it will be used by the WikiList component to build the grid of retrieved articles.

+## Step 4: Create WikiListComponent

+Create WikiList component, which is a component that shows a list of Wikipedia articles as cards.
+It will use the WikiCard component to show each article in the list.
+The component has a search field that allows the user to search for articles by a search term.
+The component has a button that allows the user to fetch the articles from the Wikipedia API.
+The click event of the button should call the WikiService to fetch the articles.